msa-em/nanocartography/01_introduction.md

 spectrometers can be as costly as the base microscope itself.
-With the revolution of aberration correction advancing resolution to the picometer scale {cite:p}`yankovich2014picometre`, the inclusion of a corrector, whether image or probe, has increasingly commonplace on all new purchases.
+With the revolution of aberration correction advancing resolution to the picometer scale {cite:p}`yankovich2014picometre`, the inclusion of a corrector, whether image or probe, has become increasingly commonplace on all new purchases.
 This increased technology has added to the steep costs of doing innovative microscopy.
 These factors have made it such that each minute spent in any microscopy session is precious.
 It has also made